Accessibility

 Accessibility empowers all of us to be active and engaged members of the UW-Green Bay community.
 More specifically, accessibility shapes how we create learning spaces and share resources in our digital learning environments.
 Examples of accessible features in digital resources include:

-• column and/or row headings for tables
+• column and/or row headers for tables

-• adoption of a hierarchical heading structure
+• hierarchical heading structure

 • alternative tags on images that convey meaning